Quick facts

 Best Museums for Rainy Days (Or Windy Winter Weather)

-- Estonian Health Museum (approachable and central)
+- Estonian Health Museum — approachable, central, and surprisingly engaging.

-- Natural History Museum (compact and family-friendly)
+- Natural History Museum — compact and family-friendly, right in the Old Town.

 For a full indoor itinerary, see Rainy Day in Tallinn.